AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 > *Ancient AI placed in a body vessel of organic material.
 Part machine, but with an organic CPU and a distributed nervous system that requires oxygen.*

 > Spawned

+> Records of the past may be gone but the conflict between man and machine is still remembered by some today.
+>

 **LIFESPAN**